-Environmental, Social and Governance risks can have a significant impact on the reputation and financial stability of a company.
-It is therefore essential that the Board has a robust policy and control process in place to manage such risks.
+Environmental, Social and Corporate Governance risks can lead to a material impact on the reputation and/or financial stability of a company.
+It is therefore important that the Board has a robust policy and control process in place to identify and manage such risks.

-The Board should ensure that it is aware of these issues, to enable the company to benefit from any opportunities which may positively impact the company's business.
-We are generally supportive of the creation of a specific committee on the Board covering sustainability risks and opportunities.
+The Board should ensure that it has clear oversight and working knowledge of these issues, to enable the company to fully assess and manage the impacts of these factors on its business strategy.
+We are generally supportive of the creation of a specific committee on the Board to oversee sustainability risks and opportunities.

-Environmental and Social issues may not be topics which are regularly submitted on the agenda of General Meetings.
-However we will often discuss such topics during our meetings with companies where we believe they have economic relevance to the investment.
+Environmental and Social issues may not be topics which are presented to shareholders for approval at General Meetings.
+However, we will seek to discuss such topics during our meetings when engaging with companies, where we believe they may have a material impact on the investment value

-Shareholder proposals related to ESG factors
+Voting proposals related to ESG factors

-We may vote in favor of proposals put forward by shareholders that seek to promote good corporate citizenship and environmental stewardship, while enhancing long-term shareholder and stakeholder value.
+We may vote in favor of proposals that seek to promote good corporate citizenship and environmental stewardship, while enhancing long-term shareholder and stakeholder value.